 Prior to working at Princess Street United Church she worked as the assistant to a Financial Advisor.
 In both of these jobs she regularly used Microsoft Word and Microsoft Excel.

 From 1984 to 2004 she was an active member of St. Paul’s United Church in Harrowsmith, ON where she sang in the choir, served on Session, and spent one term as Chair of the Church Council.

 In her spare time Anne enjoys photography, walking, and spending time with her six young grandchildren.

-Julie Graham is AU/SE’s Communications and Marketing Coordinator.
-“I work ten hours a week for Affirm and am honoured to contribute to the movement by helping it tell its story.
-I love connecting with ministries and supporters around the country.
-I’ve been an AU/SE member for about 15 years; Affirm United was an important space for me while coming out, and for years I was also a member of Trinity-St Paul’s United, an Affirming congregation in Toronto.
-That was another safe and important space for me, and I hope to see the day when every ministry in the United Church is Affirming.
+Michele Petick is AU/SE’s Communications and Marketing Coordinator as of May 2020.
+“I work up to twenty hours a week for Affirm and am honoured to contribute to the movement by helping tell its stories.
+I love connecting with Affirming ministries and supporters across the country.
+I’ve been an AU/SE member for about four years; Affirm United was an important resource and encouraging resource while my home church of Leaside United went through the Affirming process and became an Affirming congregation in 2016 and a safer space for queer communities inside and outside of the church building.”